Your local Massachusetts courts are the 62 District Courts and the 8 Boston Municipal Courts (BMC).

 The 209A Guidelines say District Court and BMC judges and clerks should not send you to another court.
 You should expect the court to deal with your 209A complaint for you and your child.

-Section 2:07 of the 2011 Guidelines, page 45, says that if you need to file a 209A complaint to protect you and your child, your local court should:
+If you need to file a 209A complaint to protect you and your child, your local court should:

 - Accept your complaint.

 - Hear your case.